 Assistant Professor of Finance, United States Naval Academy ~ F/A-18 Super Hornet Instructor & Weapon Systems Operator

-Research Interests: Equity Valuation & Analysis, Portfolio Theory, Financial Literacy, Municipal Finance
+Research Interests: Equity Valuation & Analysis, Portfolio Theory, Financial Literacy, Government Finance

-Teaching Portfolio: Financial Markets & Institutions, Financial Statement Analysis
+Teaching Portfolio: Financial Statement Analysis, Financial Markets & Institutions

 Background: VFA-154 Mission Commander; VFA-122 Instructor